 Just like the Japanese, they like small things.
 Small cars, small portions of food, electronics, small bars, small houses, etc. Some may think it's due to lack of space, but it's not quite the case.

-Read too: Are Japanese houses really small?
+Read also: Are Japanese houses really small?

 Fish